1. Sonoma Valley Farmworker Housing Needs and Opportunities Assessment

 • An entity like the SVCDC could take on pilot projects for ADUs, tiny homes, or modular housing across sites, securing public and private funding to scale distributed workforce housing.

-• Also, findings from a FHNOA could support and identify other opportunity parcels and funding streams to pursue such as Joe Serna
+• Findings from a FHNOA could support and identify other opportunity parcels and funding streams to pursue such as Joe Serna

 Previous